AshimDhor/Topo-GraT-Learning-to-Grow-with-Causal-Graph-Transformers/README.md

-# This repo contains the code for the paper "Topo-GraT: Learning to Grow with Causal Graph Transformers," accepted at AAAI 2026.
+# Topo-GraT: Learning to Grow with Causal Graph Transformers

+This repository contains the official implementation of the paper:

+**"Topo-GraT: Learning to Grow with Causal Graph Transformers"**
+Accepted at **AAAI 2026**

+---

+## Overview

-## The paper introduces a new approach to cancer segmentation in medical images.
-Instead of treating it as a static pattern recognition problem, we reframe it as a causal process, modeling how a tumor grows rather than just what it looks like.
+The paper introduces a new approach to cancer segmentation in whole slide images.
+Instead of treating it as a static pattern recognition problem, we reframe it as a causal process, modeling *how* a tumor grows rather than just *what* it looks like.

-## Our model, Topo-GraT, uses a Causal Growth Field (CGF) to learn the dynamics of tumor invasion and a novel Causal Flow Attention (CFA) to embed this biological prior into the architecture.
+Our model, Topo-GraT, uses a Causal Growth Field (CGF) to learn the dynamics of tumor invasion and a novel Causal Flow Attention (CFA) to embed this biological prior into the architecture.
 This method leads to more robust, state-of-the-art segmentation and yields the CGF as an interpretable biomarker for tumor aggressiveness.